Are you a Chrome user looking for an easy way to link to text on a webpage? Check out this cool extension that lets you do exactly that.

-1) Right-click the text you select and pick Copy Link to Selected Text.
+3) Right-click on the selected text and pick Copy Link to Selected Text.
 You’ll notice the extension’s icon with this option in the context menu so you can spot it easily.

-3) Then you can save or share the link as you like and when you open it in Chrome, you’ll go right to the page and see the yellow highlighted text*.
+5) Then you can save or share the link as you like, and when you open it in Chrome, you’ll go right to the page and see the yellow highlighted text.

-Depending how much text you select, your link will look something like this:
+Depending on how much text you select, your link will look something like this: